 Table Of Contents

 What to do with your little ones in the city to experience fun times together?
 Rome, given its size, allows you to do so many things with children.
-There are the classic parks with a children’s area, libraries for the little ones, toy stores to visit and many other things.
+There are the classic parks with a children’s area, libraries for the little ones, places to visit and many other things.
 That’s why we have made a selection of the cutest activities to do together with your daughter or son.
 Which one do you choose?

 Luneur